Memory type range register

 Memory type range registers (MTRRs) are a set of processor supplementary capability control registers that provide system software with control of how accesses to memory ranges by the CPU are cached.
 It uses a set of programmable model-specific registers (MSRs) which are special registers provided by most modern CPUs.
 Possible access modes to memory ranges can be uncached, write-through, write-combining, write-protect, and write-back.
 In write-back mode, writes are written to the CPU's cache and the cache is marked dirty, so that its contents are written to memory later.

 Write-combining allows bus write transfers to be combined into a larger transfer before bursting them over the bus to allow more efficient writes to system resources like graphics card memory.
 This often increases the speed of image write operations by several times, at the cost of losing the simple sequential read/write semantics of normal memory.
-Additional bits which are provided on some computer architectures, such as AMD64, allow the shadowing of ROM contents in system memory (shadow ROM), and the configuration of memory-mapped I/O.
+Additional bits which are provided on some computer architectures, such as AMD64, allow the shadowing of ROM contents in memory (shadow ROM), and the configuration of memory-mapped I/O.